vicenteguerra/git-deploy/README.md

 - Title: git-deploy
 - URL: https://www.yoursite.com/git-deploy/deploy.php?token=your-secret-token
-- Active: &#9745;
+- Active: :ballot_box_with_check:
-- SSL / TLS: &#9744; (only if using SSL, see [Bitbucket's documentation](https://confluence.atlassian.com/bitbucket/manage-webhooks-735643732.html#ManageWebhooks-skip_certificate) for more details)
+- SSL / TLS: :white_large_square: Skip certificate verification (only if using SSL, see [Bitbucket's documentation](https://confluence.atlassian.com/bitbucket/manage-webhooks-735643732.html#ManageWebhooks-skip_certificate) for more details)
-- Triggers: &#9745; Repository push
+- Triggers: :ballot_box_with_check: Repository push

 Click "Save" to save your settings, and the script should start working.